 To paint these letters, it is better to use a smaller brush and apply 2 to 3 thin coats of paint.

 After the paint is dry, you can sand it lightly to give the letters an outdated look.
 To do this, I have used 220 grit sandpaper.

 When sanding the letters for the aged look, run the sandpaper gently over the paint and don’t apply high pressure.
 If not, you will remove the letters completely.

 Because sandpaper can sometimes remove paint too quickly, I use an old piece of sandpaper for this application.
 It is less aggressive and the end result will always look nice.

 This way you don’t have to buy extra sandpaper with a finer grit.

-The project is complete and this shoe rack is now a real eye-catcher in your interior.
+By finishing the letter blocks, the pallet shoe rack DIY project is complete, and this rustic shoe rack is now a real eye-catcher for your interior.

 Now collect all your shoes and put them in the rack.